-- + Since Elmer is an open source product, it is possible to verify and modify the solution procedures - + Elmer has a modern programmable graphical user interface - + Elmer can handle the coupling of field equations in a flexible manner and new field variables can be introduced easily - + All material parameters may depend on the field variables and other parameters in a free manner - + Elmer offers a large selection of modern numerical methods - + Elmer enables the user to use most generally used finite elements - + Assembly and iterative solution can also be done in parallel - + Elmer has a graphical preprocessing interface for simple problem setups - + Elmer is easily compiled for most Unix systems and it is also available for Windows and Macintosh machines as precompiled binaries - + Elmer has a steadily growing user community and it has already been used in tens of scientific papers - The different aspects of the code (solver, interface, documentation) are not always at the same development phase.
-For example documentation is not up-to-date and interface lacks many of the more esoteric physical models provided by the solver. - Getting acquainted with the large package may take time.
+- + Since Elmer is an open source product, it is possible to verify and modify the solution procedures. - + Elmer has a modern programmable graphical user interface. - + Elmer can handle the coupling of field equations in a flexible manner and new field variables can be introduced easily. - + All material parameters may depend on the field variables and other parameters in a free manner. - + Elmer offers a large selection of modern numerical methods. - + Elmer enables the user generally to use the most common finite elements. - + Both assembly and iterative solution can also be done in parallel.
+Good scaling has been obtained up to thousands of processors. - + Elmer has a graphical preprocessing interface for simple problem setups. - + Elmer is easily compiled for most Unix systems and it is also available for Windows and some Linux distributions as precompiled binaries. - + Elmer has a steadily growing user community and it has already been used in tens of scientific papers. - The different aspects of the code (solver, interface, documentation) are not always at the same development phase.
+For example documentation is not up-to-date and the graphical user interface lacks many of the more esoteric physical models provided by the solver. - Getting acquainted with the large package may take time.
 Previous experience on FEM packages may therefore be useful. - Elmer itself does not include proper geometry or mesh generation tools for geometrically complicated problems.
 Only mesh import interfaces are supported. - As a multiphysical solver Elmer may sometimes lack features in some areas that are standard for established single-field codes.
 Thus, some users may find the capabilities of Elmer inadequate for their needs.